-In 2016, a small group of citizen scientists in the CWB Program continued to assist with data entry from our datasheets into our Microsoft Access database.
+In 2017, SFBBO partnered with CitSci.org to pilot an online database for the Colonial Waterbird Program.
+The website allows volunteers of the Colonial Waterbird Program to enter their datasheets into an online form from any computer with internet access.
 This helped SFBBO biologists save time and gave citizen scientists a chance to work with the data they helped collect in the field.
-SFBBO aims to extend this opportunity to all program participants by creating a citizen science website in partnership with CitSci.org.
-The website will allow volunteers of the Colonial Waterbird Program to enter their datasheets into a user-friendly online form.
-Better yet, citizens can use the website to create visualizations of our data as they are entered in real time.
-These visualizations includes plots of colony size over multiple years, which can be broken down by species.
-The website is under construction and will be available for our next field season.
+SFBBO staff is collecting feedback about the user experience and plans to work with CitSci.org to improve the user experience for next season.
+In the future, citizens will be able to use the website to create visualizations of our data as they are entered in real time.
+These visualizations include plots of colony size over multiple years, which can be broken down by species.